rdricco/rdricco/README.md

 - 👯 I’m looking to collaborate on OSS projects
 - 💬 Ask me about front end questions
 - 📫 How to reach me: contato@renatoricco.com
-- ⚡ Fun fact: My first programming language was QBasic, after that I studied CC on late 90s but just become a front end developer aftes 10's.
-I refused to learn js for a long time but was on jamstack where I found the really fun on dev.
+- ⚡ Fun fact: My first programming language was qbasic, after that I studied CC on late 90s but just become a front-end developer after 10's.
+I refused to learn js for a long time but was on JAMtack where I found the really fun on development.